Battle of Mylae: Aftermath

-Success at Mylae allowed the Romans to pursue Hannibal to Sardinia, where the Romans again destroyed a large part of the Carthaginian fleet.
+Success at Mylae allowed the Romans to pursue Hannibal to Sardinia, where the Romans again defeated him in the Battle of Sulci.
 At this point Hannibal was arrested by his own men back in Carthage and crucified for his incompetence.
 As for Duilius, a rostral column, or victory column, was raised with an inscription in his honor in the Forum.
 The remnants of this inscription were found at Rome and are now kept in the Capitoline Museum.
 The inscription reports that during the Battle of Mylae Duilius captured 31 ships, sunk 13 more, and took booty of gold and silver worth at least 2,100,000 sesterces.
 Upon returning home Duilius received Rome's first naval triumph, which the inscription boasts was the first triumph to include native free-born Carthaginians.
 He also built a Temple of Janus in the Forum Holitorium, some of which can still be seen in the walls of the church of San Nicola in Carcere.
 Despite his success, Duilius never held another office of high command, although he became censor in 258 BC.